MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/map/customized-pin.md

 }
 ```

-Provided that the custom renderer is attached to a new Xamarin.Forms element, the `OnElementChanged` method calls the `MapView.GetMapAsync` method, which gets the underlying `GoogleMap` that is tied to the view.
+Provided that the custom renderer is attached to a new Xamarin.Forms element, the `OnElementChanged` method retrieves the list of custom pins from the control.
 Once the `GoogleMap` instance is available, the `OnMapReady` override will be invoked.
 This method registers an event handler for the `InfoWindowClick` event, which fires when the [info window is clicked](#Clicking_on_the_Info_Window), and is unsubscribed from only when the element the renderer is attached to changes.
 The `OnMapReady` override also calls the `SetInfoWindowAdapter` method to specify that the `CustomMapRenderer` class instance will provide the methods to customize the info window.

 The `CustomMapRenderer` class implements the `GoogleMap.IInfoWindowAdapter` interface to [customize the info window](#Customizing_the_Info_Window).
 This interface specifies that the following methods must be implemented: